Skip to Content

 Need Assistance Determining Support?
 Contact Our Greater Cincinnati & Northern Kentucky Child Support Lawyers

-It is important that you have experienced Covington child support lawyers by your side when you are determining child custody and child support.
-This ensures that the amount of child support is fair to all those involved and adequately covers regular expenses for the children involved.
-Although child support can be a contentious part of a divorce with children, ideally, parents would agree that they both want what is best for their children and act accordingly.
-Divorces and issues related to child custody and child support rarely go smoothly, however, child support is generally set based on a specific formula that takes a number of things into account.
+It is important to have experienced Covington child support lawyers by your side when you are determining child custody and child support.
+Having the right legal team ensures that any child support agreement is fair and covers all regular expenses for your children.
+Although child support can be a contentious part of a divorce with children, ideally, both parents want what is best for their children and act accordingly.
+Divorces and issues related to child custody and child support rarely go smoothly, but child support is generally set based on a formula that considers several factors.

-Generally speaking, only the non-custodial parent makes monthly child support payments.
-The assumption is that the custodial parent is already paying more than their fair share by providing a home, utilities, food, clothing, etc. The actual amount of child support will depend on each parent’s income and the number of children to be supported.
-An Adams Law child support attorney can help you through this difficult time.
-We help those in Northern Kentucky, across the entire Commonwealth of Kentucky, and in Southern Ohio from our Covington office.
+Generally, only the non-custodial parent makes monthly child support payments.
+The assumption is that the custodial parent covers more than their fair share by providing a home, utilities, food, clothing, and other essentials.
+The amount of child support depends on each parent’s income and the number of children to be supported.
+An Adams Law child support attorney can guide you through this difficult time.
+We help families in Northern Kentucky, throughout the Commonwealth of Kentucky, and in Southern Ohio from our Covington office.

 How is the Amount of Child Support Determined?

-An online child support estimator, long with state-provided worksheets, can help you determine approximately how much you will pay or receive in child support.
-This estimator takes into consideration each parents’ gross income—income from all sources.
-Gross income could include regular salary or wages, bonuses, job commissions, or military pensions.
-An unemployed parent may have income from social security, unemployment, disability benefits, or workers’ compensation that would also be taken into consideration.
-Public assistance like food stamps is generally not considered when determining child support.
+An online child support estimator, along with state-provided worksheets, can help you estimate how much you may pay or receive in child support.
+The estimator considers each parent's gross income—including salary, wages, bonuses, job commissions, or military pensions.
+An unemployed parent might have income from social security, unemployment, disability benefits, or workers’ compensation that will also be considered.
+Public assistance like food stamps is generally not counted when determining child support.

 How Can Child Support Be Used?

-Although the parents will be required to carry health insurance on the child (or apply for Medicaid), there are usually extra health care costs, and these costs can be covered with child support.
-Co-pays, deductibles, and surgery costs can be covered, as can braces, casts, eyeglasses, or any other type of special medical needs.
-Even if a child attends public school, extra expenses, including tutoring, books, and school trips, can be paid for with child support.
-If one or both parents work, child support could cover daycare, childcare during summer months, spring break, or holidays, or even shoes for athletics.
+Parents must carry health insurance for their children (or apply for Medicaid), but additional health care costs usually arise.
+Child support can be used for extra medical expenses such as co-pays, deductibles, and surgery, as well as items like braces, casts, eyeglasses, or other special medical needs.
+Even if a child attends public school, other expenses—including tutoring, books, and school trips—may be covered by child support.
+If either parent works, support may help pay for daycare, childcare during summer months, spring break, holidays, or specialized equipment for athletics.

-Child support can be used on costs related to basic transportation and travel cost, including maintaining the family car, car insurance, or bus fares in a city with public transportation.
-Child support can also cover fees associated with any extracurricular activities, such as summer camp, sports activities, Girl or Boy Scouts, and other types of non-school-related activities.
-The parent receiving child support may not spend the money on himself or herself.
+Child support can also cover costs related to basic transportation, including maintaining the family car, car insurance, or bus fares in areas with public transportation.
+Child support may also be used for fees associated with extracurricular activities, such as summer camp, sports programs, or scouting.
+The parent receiving child support may not use the child’s funds for their own personal expenses.

 When Does Child Support End, and Can the Amount Be Altered?

-In the state of Kentucky, child support payments generally continue until the child turns 18—or 19, if the child is still in high school.
-Under certain circumstances, the court may require the paying parent to continue child support for a special needs child that is unable to live independently for much longer.
+In Kentucky, child support payments generally continue until the child turns 18—or 19 if the child is still in high school.
+Under some circumstances, the court may require the paying parent to continue supporting a special needs child who cannot live independently for a longer period.

 Continue Reading Read Less